Winter storm: Gov. Tony Evers signs emergency order as utilities, others pledge to keep people safe

 Delays and cancellations were expected to be fluid as the night and days wear on, he said.

-While the blizzard also packed heavy snow in some areas, much of Wisconsin saw a mild accumulations.
+While the blizzard also packed heavy snow in some areas, much of Wisconsin saw mild accumulations.

 But chasing the snow is an icy blast, with high temperatures hovering around 0 and 40 mph wind gusts that will make it feel like minus 30 to minus 35 statewide Friday.
 High temperatures are expected to stay in the single digits for most of the weekend.